 The Census team also provided a list of all the Island communities to be excluded from the sampling frame.
-As a result certain island communities were not included when building the HSCU SAs.
-The generation of HSCU SA data was performed using PHP code and a SQLITE database.
+As a result certain island communities were not included when building the HSCU EAs.
+The generation of HSCU EA data was performed using PHP code and a SQLITE database.
 The complex nature of the processing meant that SAS was not the appropriate software tool to deliver this work.
-The output of this work is the creation of the HSCU SA sampling file which contains 17,320 small areas (or blocks), each with a minimum size of 60 households.
+The output of this work is the creation of the HSCU EA sampling file which contains 3,556 EAs (or blocks).

 This HSCU SA sampling file is linked with the Census data and An Post's Geo-Directory to provide the overall sample frame.
-Two variables, County/NUTS4 (the 34 administrative counties1) and the Pobal HP (Haase and Pratschke) Deprivation Index (aggregated to quintiles), exist on the sample frame and they form the basis for the stratification of the population adopted by SILC in its complex sample design.
+Two variables, County/NUTS4 (the 31 administrative counties1) and the Pobal HP (Haase and Pratschke) Deprivation Index (aggregated to quintiles), exist on the sample frame and they form the basis for the stratification of the population adopted by SILC in its complex sample design.
 The sample frame also has a limited number of categorical variables available for quality-assuring the design sample.
 'Level of education' was the variable used as a proxy for the SILC design variables of the 'at risk of poverty' indicator and income.